 (Patient Protection and Affordable Care Act, n.d.)

-Under the Senate health bill, states can request a waiver allowing insurers not to cover these essential care items under the guise of providing lower insurance rate options.
-While prices might by lies on some of these plans, fewer services will be covered.
-Childbirth, for example, could cost tens of thousands of dollars if waived from insurance plans, while emergency services that are often extremely expensive may not be covered at all.
+Under the Senate health bill, states can request a waiver allowing insurers to waive coverage for essential services under the guise of providing a lower-rate insurance option.
+While prices might decrease slightly for some insurance plans, the plans would cover fewer essential services.
+Childbirth, for example, could cost tens of thousands of dollars if waived from insurance plans, while emergency services already exorbitant in price may not be covered at all.

-Even in a state that doesn’t take advantage of these waivers, people still might lose out on basic services if insured through their employer.
+Even in states that don’t take advantage of these waivers, people could still lose basic services if insured through their employer.
 Companies that reside in more than one state are not required to offer insurance plans based on where you live and may opt to buy insurance for all their employees through a “waiver state”.
-So, even here in Washington where it’s unlikely these waivers would be used, what big employers decide to do is up to them.
+So, even here in Washington where it’s unlikely these waivers would be used by everyone, what the bigger, cross-state employers decide to do is up to them.

-These plans won’t necessarily be cheaper in the long run, either.
-By removing mandatory penalties and cutting $600-$1400 Billion dollars from Medicaid and Medicaid expansion, fewer people will be covered, sending the uninsured to emergency rooms when conditions become acute, requiring more treatment for unmanaged health, which hikes up premiums and costs for people who are insured.
-Without enough people on the free exchange, health premiums could go through the roof, just as they did prior to ACA.
-The result is we pay a lot more for less coverage, and the poorer, sicker, older you are, the more you’re likely to pay.
+There are no guarantees these plans will be any cheaper, either.
+By removing mandatory penalties and cutting $600-$1400 Billion dollars from Medicaid and Medicaid expansion, fewer people would be covered, sending the millions of uninsured to emergency rooms when conditions become acute, requiring more treatment for unmanaged health, which would hike premiums and costs for people who are insured, especially for the higher-risk groups like the poor and elderly.
+Without enough people on the free exchange, health premiums could go through the roof again, just as they did before ACA.
+Many of us remember the days and nights spent arguing with providers over denied claims for services that cost an arm and a leg to cover or struggling to find a doctor or nearby services included in your network.
+Unregulated insurance was a problem then and now, though much worse for anyone who moved or changed jobs after developing a “pre-existing” health condition.
+The result is we pay a lot more for less coverage with insurance-mandated pricing, and the poorer, sicker, and older you are, the more you’re likely to pay.

-Women’s Health: While the Senate bill leaves in the stipulation that insurers can’t charge women more for health insurance, states can now receive a waiver to exclude maternity care, contraceptives, and other basic women’s health care needs.
-No funding at all would be allowed for women’s clinics that offer abortions.
-80% of Planned Parenthood would be defunded next year, which provides services for women at or below 150% of the federal poverty level.
-Only 03% is spent on abortion services, so 77% of cuts would come from vital services low-income women depend on like prenatal care, breast cancer screenings, sex education services, contraceptives, and testing/treatment for STD’s.
+Women’s Health: While the Senate bill leaves in the stipulation that insurers cannot charge women more for insurance, states could receive a waiver for providing maternity care, contraceptives, or other basic women’s health services.
+No funding at all is allowed for women’s clinics providing abortion services.
+Planned Parenthood would lose 80% of their funding next year for all services, provided mostly to women at or below 150% of the federal poverty level.
+Only 03% of their budget goes to abortion services so the remaining 77% of cuts would remove vital services low-income women depend on, like prenatal care, breast cancer screenings, sex education services, contraceptives, and testing/treatment for STD’s.
 According to the Guttmacher Institute, 20 Million low-income women rely on Planned Parenthood for these and other women’s health services.

 - 03%: Abortions